Crystalline cohomology of rigid analytic spaces: Cohomology over

-As \'etale cohomology $\rmH^n(X_\eh ,\mathbb{Q}_p)$ is a finite dimensional vector space over $\mathbb{Q}_p$, this in particular implies the finite freeness of $\rmH^n(X_\pe, \BBdrp)$ over $\Bdr$.
-In particular, by Theorem \ref{inf-proet} and the finiteness in Proposition \ref{fin, Bdr}, we get the following relations
+As the \'etale cohomology $\rmH^n(X_\eh ,\mathbb{Q}_p)$ is a finite dimensional vector space over $\mathbb{Q}_p$, the above implies the finite freeness of $\rmH^n(X_\pe, \BBdrp)$ over $\Bdr$.
+In particular, by Theorem \ref{inf-proet} and the finiteness in Proposition \ref{fin Bdr}, we get the following relations

+where the last equality follows from the structure theorem of finite generated modules over the principal ideal domain $\Bdr$.